-Figures shown above infers the walking wheelchair designed with less weight and simple components to assemble the legs through the hip joints provided on the slots of the base of the wheelchair .
+Figures shown above infers the walking wheelchair designed with less weight and simple components to assemble the legs through the hip joints provided on the slots of the base of the wheelchair.
 This can be used as a normal wheel chair which can move with very less energy consumption.
 Either manually or propelled wheelchair, this can perform its task in a reliable manner.
 Figure salso infers the assembly of the legs.
 Wheels and the wheel connecting links are removed for clear visibility.
 The screw jack leg will be over hanging when the wheel are grounded.
 The height of the base of the wheelchair is 363.2mm and the height of the screw jack at fully retracted condition is 351.2mm.
 This provides a minute 12mm clearence of the screw jack leg touching the ground and the weight of the screw jack leg also will be carried by the wheelchair during wheeling process.
 The reason for the clearance given to the screw jack leg given is to reduce the jerkless operation of the lifting of the whole system.
 If the clearance in more, when the walking command is given the screw jack will extend to touch the ground.
-This may produce a impact load on the screw jack leg, and will be ultimately transferred to the whole mechanism.
-The wing legs will be kept in the retracted condition, especially during the wheeling phase.
+This may produce a impact load on the screw jack leg, if the clearnance is more and will be ultimately transferred to the whole mechanism.
+The wing legs will kept in the retracted condition.

 From the base of the wheelchair to the seat arrangement base there will a space of 120mm.
 This space can be used to keep the electrical and electronics components like battries or motors as explained before.
 The whole system weighs roughly about 65kgs and can accomadate an average load of 80kgs and just above on it during both wheeling and walking mechanism.
-Since the results are oriented purely on the mechanism of the skeleton of mechanical components, any inclusion of components both electrical and electronics oreinted should be considered accordingly as per the individual properties of included components.
-And these components should be placed symmetrically within the golden ratio of the wheelchair discussed before.
+Since the results are oriented purely on the mechanism of the skeleton of mechanical components, any inclusion of components both electrical and electronics oriented should be considered accordingly as per the individual properties of included components.
+And these components should be placed syemmtrically within the golden ratio of the wheelchair discussed before.
 Care should be taken in placing the components, since the major concept of this walking mechanism is based on center of gravity.

-3.Analysis:
+2. Analysis:

 In the analysis phase the vital areas are identified on the basis of maximum load bearing position, maximum load bearing time and maximum failure zone.
 Depending upon the movement it differs.
 Like for stair climbing all the legs will be active parts where as wheels are passive parts.
 Wheels acts as counter balance to support walking.
-Then the wheelchair is meshed with triangualar components for nodal analysis.
-In this analysis a thorough checkup is done on the elements of the wheelchair to avoid failure in any mode during the walking or stair climbing process.
-Since the wheels and most of the components connected with the platform is being lifted above the stress/strain intensity to cause failure is very minimal.